kkujansuu/gramps/addons/FilterParams/README.md

 It is also probably a good idea to name the filters generically, like above: "In place X" - not "In Florida".
 This makes changing the parameters more natural.

 ### Other features

+#### Adding and editing filters

+New custom filters can be added by clicking the 'New' button.
+The selected filter can be edited with the 'Edit' button.
+These use the regular Gramps filter editor.
+The delete button deletes the selected filter.
+Cloning filters is not supported (at least not yet).

 #### ID linking